skip to main content

 • You have satisfied the Electoral Officer that it will not be possible or practical for you to vote by casting an ordinary vote without incurring hardship or undue inconvenience.

-Special voting will be available at City and District council offices during the voting period 16 September to 12 noon on Saturday 8 October 2022.
-Other special voting opportunities will be publicly notified closer to the time.)
+Special voting will be available at City and District council offices during the voting period 9 September to 12 noon on Saturday 11 October 2025.

-You wil be able to either pick up your special voting pack from the Council Office or it can be posted out to you.
+You will be able to either pick up your special voting pack from the Council Office, or it can be posted out to you.
 However, the completed voting papers and statutory declaration must be received by the Electoral Officer in the envelopes supplied before the close of voting.

 You can find more information on the Vote Local website.